 Its warm climate and friendly people, as well as many interesting points of interest that can be reached on foot makes the county of Alajuela a place definitely worth seeing.

-The provisions market in Alajuela was born with the founding of the city of Alajuela on October 12th, 1782.
-It is located in the center of the city and measures some 25,149 sq. ft. and a total of 249 kiosks with different business activities like watch stores, butcheries, fish markets, mini-diners, clothing stores, shoe stores, etc. It is open from Monday to Saturday, 6:00 a.m. to 6:00 p.m.
+The provisions market in Alajuela was established with the founding of the city of Alajuela on October 12, 1782.
+It is located in the center of the city and measures some 25,149 sq. ft. and a total of 249 kiosks with multiple businesses including watch stores, butcheries, fish markets, mini-diners, clothing stores, shoe stores, etc. It is open from Monday to Saturday, 6 a.m. to 6 p.m.

-The Municipal market in Alajuela is in the process of being remodeled to ejuvenate business in Alajuela from the center of the city.
+The Municipal Market in Alajuela is in the process of being remodeled to rejuvenate business in Alajuela.

 The interior of the park is made up of green areas in geometric shapes with a beautiful fountain in the middle imported from Glasgow, Scotland.